-Each stage of the spiral outlines a set of milestones that, according to experience, community schools have already worked to develop a single community school as well as to those organizing a number of community schools within a school district or across several districts serving a local jurisdiction.
+In broad terms, partners come together to build a shared vision, develop a plan, take action, and then revise, improve, expand, and sustain their efforts.
+This approach is familiar to people who have already worked to develop a single community school as well as to those organizing a number of community schools within a school district or across several districts serving a local jurisdiction.